-On average in Europe, the budget for the training of judges and prosecutors has increased by over 15% between 2008 and 2010 for the 29 states studied.
-The creation of new institutions (Belgium, Switzerland) and pursuing an active policy of training (Russian Federation, Moldova, Albania) partly explain this trend.
+On average in Europe, the budget for the training of judges and prosecutors has increased by over 14% between 2008 and 2010 for the 33 presented on the figure 2.16.
+The creation of new institutions (Belgium, Switzerland) and pursuing an active policy of training (Russian Federation, Republic of Moldova, Albania) partly explain this trend.
 Besides the changes in exchange rates, major decreases in the budget contribution to the formation can be explained by the decreasing number of staff to be trained (Armenia) or economic (Estonia, Latvia, Slovenia, Ukraine).